 Even with Christianity as a whole, regardless of denomination, the numbers still aren’t ideal.
 It’s estimated that Christianity accounts for approximately 2.4 billion people, which is, admittedly, a lot of people.
 One-third of the population is a solid market share, for sure, even if it is a shrinking one.
 But is that good enough considering what is being sold?
 Is it enough in an in-or-out paradigm?
 A Heaven or Hell paradigm?
 Unfortunate?
 Yes.
 Sad, even, but all part of The Plan?

 You see, the more you believe the goal of all of this religion stuff is the “vindication of God’s character” the more people can die without it bothering you – in chess, you can sacrifice all your pieces except the king without losing the game.
 The king is still king.
 However, the more you believe the goal of all this is “the reconciliation of creation with the Creator,” that’s where things get sticky – a lone king can only reach a stalemate.
-He might not lose, but His side cannot win.
+He might not lose, but He cannot win.

 It’s easy for the weight of this result to get lost on a kid growing up in the ’80s and 90’s Midwest.
 When everyone you knew went to church, entire towns came together to pray at football games, and even the most brazenly sinful of the coastal elite thanked God and Mom in their acceptance speeches.
 One out of three doesn’t feel as bad when the other two are on the other side of the planet with a different book, or they’re in prison, or they exhibit some kind of outwardly identifying characteristic that differs from the currently culturally accepted norm, but that’s not how statistics work.
-They don’t skip towns, states, countries, or belief systems.
+They don’t skip towns, states, countries, belief systems, or our friends.
 Most Christians believe in Hell, but ask one to name someone they know they are willing to put in it.
 How many funerals have you attended where a preacher said, “well, if we live right, we won’t be seeing that guy again?”
 I’d guess most of us would never put anyone in Hell from fear that our own skeletons would one day lend the same result.

 It occurred to me: If I’m uncomfortable with a biblical hermeneutic, wherein God will succeed in the “salvation” and “reconciliation” (whatever those terms ultimately mean) of, at the optimistic best, 1 out of every 3 of his children, but perhaps more likely, less than 1 in 250, and will, in His infinite mercy, burn the others “forever” (whatever that term ultimately means), how must God feel about such an interpretation of Itself?
 Is it weird for God that this is what its images decided “Love” looks like?
 Does it make God feel better to hear “God doesn’t send people to Hell?
 That they, by their own free will choose to go,” when “they” is effectively everybody?

 Whenever the realization of the magnitude of “the lost” comes up, we pervert the problem into an example of God’s incredibly abundant Grace.
-We say things like “Even though He knows how many would still be lost, would still choose Hell, the Earth and all its riches over following Him; even though He knew, He sent Jesus anyway.
+We say things like “Even though He knows how many would still be lost, would still choose Hell, the Earth, and all its riches over following Him; even though He knew, He sent Jesus anyway.
 Even if to just save me and you.”
 I’ve sat in many a church pew in my formative years, weeping at how special I must be to God, to Jesus in particular, that He would debase His true nature to the point of the Incarnation, forever encasing Himself in human flesh, and enduring the ridicule, the blasphemy, the doubt and disbelief, the betrayal, the lashes, the nails, and the cross.
 That He, by choosing to “give up the ghost,” separated the eternal bond and flowing relationship of the Trinity, altering the course of humanity and perhaps the universe forever, even if only I, bearing the guilt and shame of pre-teen existence could someday be renewed, remade, and taken off to a heavenly paradise and a new creation forever.

 In a universe as vast and wide as we have learned it to be, and how comparatively small and insignificant that makes us feel, to have the Source of it all feel this way about “me” seems like the ultimate depiction of Grace and Love.
 It appears to be a beautiful sentiment.
 But let me ask you a question: If your dad had to kill some of your siblings just to save you from himself, how many are you comfortable with him killing before you’d start to think something might be wrong with your dad?

 I have two kids.
 One just showed up and the other we planned for.
 Whether created by chance or by will, I wouldn’t just die for either of them.
 I’d do it over and over again before I let anything hurt them, especially me, whether they “obey me” or not.
-If I gave them what they deserved from how perfect they are, they’d have nothing at all, yet I give them everything.
+If I gave them what they deserved based on how perfect they are, they’d have nothing at all, yet I give them everything.
 Where did I get that sense of love and commitment from?
 Why don’t I expect even a small portion of it from God?
 I know that that is a taboo question, but what good is a non-taboo question?

 Dress it up however you want, but if God is an all-powerful, all-knowing being that exists outside of time, knowing the end from the beginning, then he knew the number of the hairs on the heads of all that He drowned in the flood and all He’ll burn in Hell when He knelt down to put breath in Adam’s nostrils, and when He created a hierarchy among the angels that Lucifer ultimately became jealous of.
 If this is the case, Hell isn’t the Devils realm, the Devil didn’t create it or take a mortgage on it.
 He’s said to be destined to be thrown into it and he won’t survive it.
-This means that Hell is God’s, Jesus’s even as He holds the keys, and most people He created are going.
+This means that Hell is God’s, Jesus’s actually, as He holds the keys, and most people He created are going.
 Maybe not most of the people you know, but still most people.

 The I that knows me when I know that I know that I know is terrifying.
 So, what’s wrong with Dad?
 Could it have something to do with the fact that humanity personified “Him” (i.e. Scripture was written) at a time where the predominant political culture was Kingship and servitude, a system humanity has since all but abandoned (theoretically) because of its obvious flaws?
 Could it have something to do with our obsession with being in Heaven in the next life instead of bringing the Kingdom of Heaven into this one?
 For me, these types of questions and other issues that I won’t exhaust you with came early and often, but no one wanted to answer them or had an answer for them.
 If they did, the answers I could get were not very satisfying, if not completely offensive: From “Don’t worry about things outside of your control,” “His ways are higher than our ways,” to “I guess someday, a bunch of people will just end up converting to Adventism;” or “Well, there were only 8 people on the ark, so…” and, “I guess heaven just won’t be very crowded.”
 These responses are usually sarcastic ways of getting out of a tough discussion; however, the response I got the most and that bothered me the most was “well, I have never really thought about that.”